 Those “little white lies” will definitely come back to haunt you in this business.
 Saying you made daily a 30 yolk hollandaise by hand and then not being able incorporate an egg yolk when asked doesn’t look good. (this tips also applies for interviews)

-If you write a career objective, consider who is going to be reading your resume.
+If you write a career objective for a food truck job, consider who is going to be reading your resume.
 “I would like to gain as much experience in the mobile food industry as I can by working all the stations and positions available to me and would like to eventually own my own food truck.”
 Is a decent if unimaginative career goal. ”To advance myself through the ranks of the “ ” food truck and in 2 years replace the executive chef who is there now.
 Is not a great example of a good career objective, especially in this particular case if the person reading the resume is the executive chef.